How to Take a Memorable Picture? Empowering Users with Actionable Feedback: Memorability Feedback

 We introduce \benchmarkname, a benchmark for memorability-aware feedback. \benchmarkname builds upon PPR10K \cite{liang2021ppr10k} by augmenting image pairs, of the same scene, with natural-language semantic action descriptions that specify how the visual content differs between a lower-memorability image and a higher-memorability counterpart.

 \paragraph{Data pipeline.} We built upon PPR10K~\citep{liang2021ppr10k}, a portrait photo retouching dataset with several different scenes.
 PPR10K offers multiple shoots per scene, where each taken photograph may differ both in subjects and composition as well as framing and lighting.
 A visualization of the data pipeline is depicted in ~\cref{fig:benchmark}.
 We start by collecting images from the same scene and group them together (\cref{fig:benchmark}-a).
 In a second step, for each image we evaluate its memorability by means of a predictor $\mathcal{M}$, a pre-trained regressor (\cref{fig:benchmark}-b) built upon CLIP \citep{radford2021learningtransferablevisualmodels} features and trained on publicly available memorability datasets \citep{khosla2015understanding, goetschalckx2019memcat, isola2011makes}, reaching state-of-the-art performance.
-We refer to \supmat{} for details on the memorability model.
+See \supmat{} for predictor $\mathcal{M}$ details.
 Once images are associated to the corresponding memorability score, photographs within the same scene are ranked and pairs $\left(x_S, x_D\right)$ are constructed from less to more memorable images (\cref{fig:benchmark}-c).

 \paragraph{Extracting actionable memorability feedback.} For each image pair $(x_S, x_D)$, we prompt a captioning model $\psi$ that allows for interleaved images, to describe the feedback $a$ necessary to transform the source into the destination image (\cref{fig:benchmark}-d): $a = \psi(x_S, x_D, p_a)$ where $p_a$ is the feedback elicitation prompt: ``\texttt{Determine the actions required to transform} $\langle x_S \rangle$ \texttt{into} $\langle x_D\rangle$''.
 Contrary to computational photography adjustments focusing on post-hoc corrections (\textit{e.g.}, \textit{``make the image brighter''}), we focus on semantic actions that a user can take on-the-fly for a better shot, \textit{e.g.}, \textit{``Face each other''} (see \supmat{} for qualitative samples).
 We rely on \textsc{InternVL3.5 8B}~\citep{wang2025internvl3} as captioning model.